VirtoCommerce/vc-docs/platform/user-guide/docs/inventory/overview.md

 ﻿# Overview

-The Virto's Inventory module enables tracking the stock level and managing fulfillment centers.
+The Inventory module enables tracking the stock level and managing fulfillment centers.

 In the ecommerce sector, day-to-day inventory management helps increase business intelligence and visibility.
 Ecommerce business owners have better ongoing control when they constantly keep an eye on their inventory.